Ziya-Asgar/15_SQL_DA/README.md

 - aggregate functions,
 - date functions.

-It could be coded along following this video:
+The project can be coded along following this video:
 [SQL Data Analyst Portfolio Project](https://www.youtube.com/watch?v=2jGhQpbzHes)

-My code differs from the video, as I implemented this project in PostgreSQL, whereas the video tutorial is based on a different SQL Database Management System.
+My code differs from the video, as I implemented this project in PostgreSQL, whereas the video is based on a different SQL Database Management System.

 ## Project Details